artialex/artialex.github.io/public/notes/Depth-first search.md

     if color[vertex]
 ```

-### Notes

-- Tries to find the way _as fast as possible_ but does not guarantee this way will be the shortest
+Tries to find the way _as fast as possible_ but does not guarantee this way will be the shortest

-* Пытается найти путь как можно быстрее, но не дает гарантии что этот путь будет кратчайшим